-Convert dates BCE into Old Era dates (similar to Holocene Calendar aka Human Era).
+Convert dates BC/BCE into Old Era dates (similar to Holocene Calendar aka Human Era).

-This extension converts BC/BCE dates into Old Era dates.
+This extension converts BC/BCE dates into Old Era dates on Wikipedia and other websites.
 Old Era is 10,000 years before Christ (from 10,000 BC to 1 BC) that are numbered in chronological order.